How to Unlock Bootloader on Samsung Device [New VaultKeeper Method]

-A Bootloader is a code that initiates before any Operating System starts to run on a mobile or a computer.
-Bootloaders basically give instructions to the hardware to boot whether operating system or recovery mode before a boot logo appears.
-All the bootloaders on Android devices are locked by default due to privacy or security measures.
+A Bootloader is a program that starts before any Operating System on a phone or computer.
+It tells the hardware to start the operating system or recovery mode before you see the boot logo.
+Android devices usually have locked bootloaders for privacy and security.

 • Install Custom Recovery